 There is a small-to-medium demo showing the translator and the annotator::

 python bin/rpython --view --annotate translator/goal/bpnn.py

-To turn this example to C code (compiled to the executable bpnn-c), type simply:
+To turn this example to C code (compiled to the executable ``bpnn-c``),

 python bin/rpython translator/goal/bpnn.py

-To translate full RPython programs, there is the script translate.py in rpython/translator/goal.
-Examples for this are a slightly changed version of Pystone:
+To translate full RPython programs, there is the script ``translate.py`` in

 python bin/rpython translator/goal/targetrpystonedalone